 - Class: Load balancing modeling and analysis via paper: Burgess K.L., Passino K.M., "Stability Analysis of Load Balancing Systems", Int.
 Journal of Control, Vol. 61, No. 2, pp. 357-393, February 1995. (for more details, see: Kevin M. Passino and Kevin L. Burgess, Stability Analysis

 of Discrete Event Systems, John Wiley and Sons, NY, 1998).
 Modeling distributive justice systems and emergent distributions.
 Cover main points of the swarm cognition paper (after midtern project is turned in).

 - Class: Ideal free distribution: (i) Differential equation model, evolutionary game-theoretic, stability, and optimization perspectives: Quijano N., Passino K.M., "The Ideal Free Distribution: Theory and Engineering Application," IEEE Trans. on Systems, Man, and Cybernetics, Vol. 37, No. 1, pp. 154-165, Feb.
 2007. (ii) Nonlinear stochastic discrete time models, topology/low-information case, emergence, stability perspective: Finke J. and Passino K.M., "Local Agent Requirements for Stable Emergent Group Distributions," IEEE Trans.
 Automatic Control, Vol. 56, No. 6, pp. 1426-1431, June 2011.
 Overview of how in social foraging a hive can achieve an ideal free distribution.

 - Graduate standing is required by the numbering of the course per OSU policy

-- EE 5759 Optimization is useful
+- ECE 5759 Optimization is useful